 Compared to starters based on breakers, motor starters employing contractors have a longer mechanical and electrical life.
 Here, the effect is significant.
 Contactors can last for decades with little to no maintenance in motor starting applications.
 In contrast, systems for starting motors that rely on breakers may need frequent maintenance starting within a year of operation.

-- Improved safety, quicker clearing times, and fewer let-through currents
+- Improved safety, quicker clearing times and fewer let-through currents

 The motor protection relay’s instantaneous overcurrent setting typically provides breakers-based motor controller short-circuit protection.
 Although there is no deliberate time delay when this form of protection is in action, it is crucial to be aware that inherent delays do arise because of relay and breaker activities or overall clearing time.